A Quick Guide to Fitness and Gyms in Beijing

 - Beijing Darts League

-As we get closer to the Beijing Winter Olympics 2022, winter fitness activities in Beijing and the surrounding areas are increasing.
+Since the Beijing Winter Olympics held its closing ceremony in 2022, we’ve been seeing a continuous increase in winter fitness activities.
 Ski resorts typically open in late November or early December, offering snowboarding and skiing.
 Ice hockey and ice skating are available in venues such as:

 - All Star Club (Solana Mall)